What are Dicamba Herbicides?

 Get a Free Dicamba Lawsuit Evaluation With Our Lawyers

-The Product Liability Litigation Group at Schmidt & Clark, LLP, is investigating injury reports associated with the use of Dicamba herbicide.
-If you or a loved one was injured, you should contact our law firm immediately.
+The Product Liability Litigation Group at Schmidt & Clark, LLP, is investigating potential Dicamba Lawsuits in all 50 states.
+If you or a loved one was injured, you should contact our law firm immediately to discuss a potential settlement payment.